Delphik/Delphik-Bash-Scripts/README.md

 Yay and flatpak if passed the -y flag

 ## ydla

-Youtube-dl wrapper for audio files.
+Youtube-dl wrapper for extracting audio mp3s.

 Manages youtube-dl dependencies on apt, dnf and pacman based distros.

 Handles playlists.
 Pass links as an argument.